cainhill/render-engine/README.md

 # render-engine

-A script for making compilation videos from one or more source videos.
-Runs inside the excellent [eswardudi/python-ffmpeg](https://hub.docker.com/r/eswardudi/python-ffmpeg) Docker image.
+A script for making one or more compilation videos from source videos.
+Runs inside the excellent [eswardudi/python-ffmpeg](https://hub.docker.com/r/eswardudi/python-ffmpeg) Docker image, which gives the needed Python and FFmpeg dependencies.

 ## 📌 Purpose